 These policies protect your company from a giant leap in claims.
 If one or more of your employees fall victim to a serious illness, stop-loss coverage helps you pay for these increased claims.

 Stop loss policies, though; issue on an annual basis without guaranteed renewal.
-This issue date means that an unexpected jump in health care claims can lead to much higher premiums or a cancellation of the policy altogether.
+This issue date means that an unexpected jump in health care claims can lead to much higher premiums or cancellation of the policy altogether.

 Cancellation of your stop-loss coverage could potentially be catastrophic.
 If your policy is canceled, and no other reinsurer takes it on, your business could be stuck paying for massive medical bills.